areevesman/reinforcement-learning-for-snake/README.md

-# Snake meets Reinforcement Learning
+# Reinforcement Learning for Snake

 ## Contributors